 Phoenix, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.

-The overall education level of Phoenix is somewhat higher than in the average US city of 21.84%: 27.13% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Phoenix who are college-educated is somewhat higher than the average US community of 21.84%: 27.13% of adults in Phoenix have at least a bachelor's degree.

 The per capita income in Phoenix in 2022 was $29,989, which is lower middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $119,956 for a family of four.
 However, Phoenix contains both very wealthy and poor people as well.